MicrosoftDocs/visualstudio-docs/docs/msbuild/customize-cpp-builds.md

 ---
 title: Customize C++ builds | Microsoft Docs
-description: Learn about several extensibility hooks you can use to customize MSBuild projects that use the standard build process. ms.date: 02/28/2023 ms.topic: how-to
+description: Learn about how you can customize C++ builds done with MSBuild, including how to customize all builds that will be done on a given system, such as a build server. ms.date: 02/28/2023 ms.topic: how-to
 helpviewer_keywords: